gustavo-hms/peneira/README.md

 # Peneira

-Peneira is a fuzzy finder for Kakoune.
+Peneira is a fuzzy finder for the [Kakoune](https://kakoune.org) editor.
 You can use it to write custom filters for candidates lists.
 You can also use its built-in filters, that allow you to select files in a directory, symbols in the current document, an so on.

 ![](assets/peneira-files.gif)